mrm48/gamflip/README.md

 	v4l2loopback

 ### TODO
-- [ ] Add support for more filters passed to ffmpeg (In Progress, greyscale option completed)
+- [ ] Add support for more filters passed to ffmpeg

 ![](gamflip.png)